Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Marks and Spencer's response was more subtle.
 They accelerated a move away from market stalls and open-fronted premises to enclosed salesfloors.
 They matched the American upstart's bright lighting and central heating.

-Some rivals gave up without putting up a fight.
+Some rivals gave up without a fight.
 The 6½d stores closed up before the Great War, unable to compete.
-Meanwhile a number of Penny Bazaar owners sold out to M&S, helping them to expand rapidly, particularly in the South.
+Meanwhile a number of Penny Bazaar owners in the South sold out to M&S, helping them to expand rapidly.

-But the largest impact and most visible impact was lower prices, as a number of luxuries became affordable for ordinary people for the first time.
+But the largest impact and most visible impact was lower prices, as a number of luxuries became affordable to ordinary people for the first time.

-In 1951, when one of the first employees retired from the Liverpool store after more than forty years service, she remembered the early days before the Great War as a very happy time.
+In 1951, when one of the first people employed by Liverpool store retired after more than forty years service, she remembered the early days before the Great War as a very happy time.
 She told a reporter from the House newspaper, The New Bond that "customers had never seen anything like it before.
 The wonder on their faces and their pleasure in saving so much, taught every one of the learners [Trainee Managers] that it wasn't just a shop, but a revolution."